 top of page

-To Laptop, or to Tablet, that is the question.
+To Laptop, or to Tablet

 As someone who dances between the two on the daily, I've had my fair share of "Aha!" moments and "Why did I even...?" regrets.
 So here's my overall take on why designers should have both tools, and when you should pick on or the other.